jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-ios/README.md

 ### 2. Register Application with Push Services

 You must register the application and an iOS variant of the application with the Unified Push Server.
-This requires a running Unified Push Server instance and uses the unique metadata assigned to the application by APNS.
+This requires a running Unified Push Server OpenShift instance and uses the unique metadata assigned to the application by APNS.
 For information on installing the Unified Push Server, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).

-1. Log into the Unified Push Server console.
+1. Log into the Unified Push Server OpenShift instance console.
 2. In the `Applications` view, click `Create Application`.
 3. In the `Name` and `Description` fields, type values for the application and click `Create`.
 4. When created, under the application click `No variants`.